FreeRTOS/iot-reference-esp32/GettingStartedGuide.md

 2. Select `Golden Reference Integration` from the menu.
 3. Set `Endpoint for MQTT Broker to use` to your **AWS device endpoint**.
 4. Set `Port for MQTT Broker to use` to `8883`.
-5. Set `Thing name` to the **Thing name**.
+5. Set `Thing name` to the **thing name**.

 #### 2.2.2 Provisioning Keys and Certificates

 For provisioning keys and certificates, this project utilizes the [ESP Secure Certificate Manager](https://github.com/espressif/esp_secure_cert_mgr).
-To configure this, follow the following steps:
+This requires that a partition on the ESP32-C3 be written to with these credentials.
+To generate and write this partition, follow these steps:

 1. Open the ESP-IDF Terminal/Command Prompt
     1. **Visual Studio Code users**